SilkRose/Pony/stories/blue-and-blushing/blue-and-blushing.md

 I pick up some tissues from a box on the floor and use them to clean Rarity's face of makeup.
 As I finish, she sniffles with the barest hint of a smile on her face.

 Taking the hairbrush from her mane in my mouth, I start to brush her mane.
-I brush gently as I make sure to get each stray hair.
+I go gently as I make sure to get each stray hair.

 As I brush, I can see the smile on her face grow, still mixed with confusion.
-I get down to the lower part of her mane and swipe a quick nuzzle on her chest in between one of the brushes.
+I get down to the lower part of her mane and swipe a quick nuzzle on her chest in between one of the sweeps.

 She's so soft.

 I finish brushing her mane and look at her with a smile.
 She looks back with a smile and the barest hint of a blush.

 I move behind her and start brushing her tail.
-I look up between sweeps and see she is still looking forward.
+I look up in between swipes and see she is still looking forward.

 She looks so pretty from every angle.
 I try not to stare at her too much, and focus on my pampering.

-After finishing her tail, I slyly rub up against her side as get up onto the pedestal with her.
+After finishing her tail, I slyly rub up against her side as I get up onto the pedestal with her.
 I nuzzle her cheek for the briefest of moments before walking around her front to her other side.

-I start to brush her coat as I notice the blush that has formed on my face.
+I start to work her coat as I notice the blush that has formed on my face.
 I look up at Rarity between swipes of the brush.

 Her ears are folded back.
 I hope that's a good sign.